cmaseattle/instagram-grid/README.md

 `link` will add clickability to your images, allowing you to click and see a larger version of the image within your site - without linking to Instagram.
 Default is `false`

+**likes**
+`likes` will add a small box in the corner of each image showing the number of likes **IF** the count is *at least one* like.
+Default is `false`

 ## Example

 Initiate the instagram blocks to span 6 images across and 3 images down within the `#social` element.
-Clicking the element will show a larger, lightbox version of your image.
+Clicking the element will show a larger, lightbox version of your image and each image will have the number of likes shown in the lower left corner.

 ```JS
 $(document).ready(function(){